 Universal Credit is a single monthly payment for unemployed people or people on low incomes.
-It will be introduced in Northern Ireland in late 2017 as a replacement for several other benefits.
+It was introduced Northern Ireland as a replacement for several other benefits.
 The aim is to unify and simplify the money that people receive.
 Visit the NI Direct website for more information.

 Who will receive Universal Credit?

 If you are receiving or have received benefits, you may be eligible for Universal Credit.
-If the benefits or credits that you are receiving are due to be replaced by Universal Credit, you will be contacted with more information.
+If the benefits or credits that you are receiving have been replaced by Universal Credit, you will be contacted with more information.

 How to claim